-I can probably count on both hands (maybe even one hand) the number of bills I've seen come out of the State legislature that actually benefit criminal defendants.
+I can probably count on both hands (maybe even one hand) the number of bills I've seen come out of the State legislature that actually benefits criminal defendants.
 This year has one of those bills.
-HB 3016 amends the current law, and grants to ability to have the record of a DWI conviction sealed for certain individuals.
+HB 3016 amends the current law and grants the ability to have the record of a DWI conviction sealed for certain individuals.
 To say this is a HUGE step forward would be an understatement.
-DWI has long been one of the few misdemeanors for which a defendant could not received deferred adjudication.
+DWI has long been one of the few misdemeanors for which a defendant could not receive deferred adjudication.
 That has always meant that a DWI conviction - even where you receive and successfully complete probation, will remain on your record forever.
-While you still cannot receive deferred adjudication for a DWI charge, this bill does all the records of that conviction to be sealed.
+While you still cannot receive deferred adjudication for a DWI charge, this bill does allow all the records of that conviction to be sealed.

 Here are the requirements to have your record sealed: